sh-lee97/dart/README.md

-# Implementation of "Differentiable Acoustic Radiance Transfer"
+# Differentiable Acoustic Radiance Transfer

 NOTE: This page is under construction; the updated code will be also released soon.